Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/coreprotect.md

 Another command you can use is `/co rollback u:<user> t:<time> r:<radius> a:<action> b:<blocks> e:<exclude>`.
 Running that command will print a list of every action (that you choose) within the radius and time period, by a user you choose.
 Not all of those parameters are necessary.

-There are, of course, more commands in the plugin, which you can check out [here](https://www.minerealm.com/community/viewtopic.php?f=32&t=6781).
+You can find more commands in the [CoreProtect command reference](https://www.minerealm.com/community/viewtopic.php?f=32&t=6781).

 ---